Frank Lankford

 Frank Greenfield Lankford (born March 26, 1971) is a former Major League Baseball right-handed pitcher.
 He is an alumnus of the University of Virginia.

 Drafted by the New York Yankees in the 17th round of the 1993 MLB amateur draft, Lankford would make his Major League Baseball debut with the Los Angeles Dodgers on March 31, 1998, and appear in his final game on May 13, 1998.
-He now lives in Atlanta, GA and is part of the coaching staff at his hometown high school, Westminster.